 ScreenDisplay Set this parameter to view internal display variable such as list of orders, profit in pips, profit in $ (Default = true).

-Pair_Prefix Use this field if your broker requires a prefix for all pairs, the EA will automatically add this to the orders so that they are placed correctly.
+Pair_Prefix Use this field if your broker requires a prefix for all pairs.
+The EA will automatically add this to the orders so that they are placed correctly.

-ContinueCycle Set this to true if the EA is removed and and reset, if there are any open orders the EA will continue where it left off.
+ContinueCycle Set this to true if the EA is removed and reset.
+If there are any open orders the EA will continue where it left off.
 For example when the properties dialog box is opened the EA is effectively removed from the chart and when you hit OK it's as though you've loaded a new chart and as such the EA will start over even if you have trades already open and may result in unwanted positions.
 The ContinueCycle (if set to true) will wait for 5 minutes to prevent unwanted trades being opened.

 ContinueCyclePauseTimeInMin this is the period of time you have to prevent unwanted trades whilst you make changes to the timeframe or EA parameters (Default = 5 mins)